 Generally, silence hurts the most marginalized individuals in a society.
 You need true free discussion to safeguard the rights of women, marginalized individuals, religious minorities.

-George Zarubin: How does AHA Foundation’s Critical Thinking Unit help build a better future for freedom of speech?
+George Zarubin: How does AHA Foundation’s Critical Thinking Fellowship help build a better future for freedom of speech?

 Ayaan Hirsi Ali: University students are going to grow up and work in corporations, in non-profits, in government, and in schools.
 They are the next generation and the ideas that they learn today will be put into action tomorrow.
 If we can teach them the importance of critical thinking, they will be able to think independently rather than dogmatically.